aesalazar/NodeElectronOpenFinWebPerformance/README.md

 const webPort = 5000;
 ```

+To test electron in development without having to build the installation package run:

+`npm run electron`

+To test the openfin in development via the CLI (note this will still perform an installation) run:

+`npm run openfin`

-For OpenFin and Electron installations, navigate to `http://www.localhost.com:5000/install`, click the Download buttons and follow the instructions to complete installation.
+For OpenFin and Electron installation packages, navigate to `http://localhost:5000/install`, click the Download buttons and follow the instructions to complete installation.
+For electron it can take a minute or so to build the package once started but the browser will prompt for download when ready.

-For the web version, simply navigate to `http://www.localhost.com:5000/`.
+For the web version, simply navigate to `http://localhost:5000/`.
 This will show the same single page seen in the desktop versions.

 In any application click the Open Data Stream button to begin generating time measurements.